mendhak/mendhak.github.io/drafts/networking-cheat-sheet.md

 ### Listening and echoing on a port

 Sometimes it's not the server that's the problem, but the client.
-To help with this I need to set up listeners and watch what happens when the request comes in.
-This is a useful way of looking at what's being sent.
+To help with this I need to set up listeners, send a request to the listener, and watch what happens when the request comes in.

-Or more commonly, to test if nothing is being sent at all — which is what happens when an actual network engineer tells you they've opened a firewall rule, but they haven't.
+This is commonly used when an actual network engineer tells you they've opened a firewall rule, but they haven't, and you know they haven't, but you don't want to look stupid when you tell them they haven't.

 The simplest listener is using `nc`.
 (If the port is below 1024, use sudo)